mattdev95/CodingChallenge/README.md

 C:\Program Files\apache-maven-3.8.6\bin
 ```

 Depending on your version of Java, I am using version 17.
-Please update the pom.xml file to your version of Java:
+Please update the pom.xml file to your version of Java (ideally version 11):
 ```
  <properties>
         <maven.compiler.source>17</maven.compiler.source>